 While it is highly encouraged that students remain on campus for the duration of the semester, we understand that this may not be possible for every student.
-We ask that you limit travel whenever possible, and if you must travel, take precautions to avoid exposure to COVID-19 — including wearing a face covering, keeping a distance of six feet or more from others, frequently washing or sanitizing your hands, and screening yourself regularly for symptoms of the virus.
+We ask that you limit travel whenever possible, and if you must travel, take precautions to avoid exposure to COVID-19 — including wearing a face mask, keeping a distance of six feet or more from others, frequently washing or sanitizing your hands, and screening yourself regularly for symptoms of the virus.

 For more information about monitoring travel, please visit the Health and Safety page.

 Other than going to class, will there be opportunities to socialize with other students?